 Unfortunately, this job is somewhat complex and is often best left to the professionals.
 Before calling a contractor out to install your footings, you’ll want to contact your cable and utility companies to ensure there are no underground lines that could be hit while digging.

 Once the contractor arrives, they’ll dig the post holes and fill them with concrete and rebar.
 This will need to cure for at least 10 days before you place your shed on top.
 When it’s ready, you can use concrete anchor brackets to firmly secure your shed to its new concrete footings.

-Learning how to build a shed foundation using a wood deck is another great option.
+Learning how to build a foundation for a shed using a wood deck is another great option.
 If you have a bit of DIY know-how, this is a cost-effective solution that also provides beautiful aesthetics.
 A wood deck can also double as an attractive floor, which will give it a more appealing, upscale look.

 While you can choose from several different types of wood, pressure-treated lumber or cedar planks offer excellent durability in all types of weather conditions.
 Once you’ve purchased your wood, begin your construction by building a sturdy frame.
 This “box” will serve as the base for your deck.

 Next, lay planks in the same way you would if you were building a deck and add the flooring on top of the box.
 If you want to stain and seal your flooring, make sure you do it early so it's fully dry before your new shed arrives.